jupyter-server/enterprise_gateway/docs/source/index.rst

 `Jupyter Enterprise Gateway <https://github.com/jupyter/enterprise_gateway>`_ is a pluggable framework that provides useful functionality for anyone supporting multiple users in a multi-cluster environment.
 Some of the core functionality it provides is better optimization of compute resources, improved multi-user support, and more granular security for your Jupyter notebook environment--making it suitable for enterprise, scientific, and academic implementations.

-From a technical perspective, Jupyter Enterprise Gateway is a web server built directly on `Jupyter Kernel Gateway <http://jupyter-kernel-gateway.readthedocs.io/en/latest/>`_ that enables the ability to launch kernels on behalf of remote notebooks.
+From a technical perspective, Jupyter Enterprise Gateway is a web server that enables the ability to launch kernels on behalf of remote notebooks.
 This leads to better resource management, as the web server is no longer the single location for kernel activity.